 a.
 Blame others or deny the issue exists?

 b.
 Take responsibility and look to provide solutions?

-When a project, sales, or some other marker does not meet its goals, does your leader:
+When a project, revenue number, performance improvement initiative, or some other marker does not meet its goals, does your leader:

 a.
 Manipulate the numbers to make them look better or hide the information?

 b.
 Transparently share the numbers as they are and look at all the factors that may have impacted the numbers to find future changes to course correct?

 When a teammate has significant personal issues that affect work life, does your leader: